Uganda: Kalangala Infrastructure Services I & II

 KIS is a pioneering mixed utility company that has responded to the complexity of Bugala Island’s needs.
 KIS has delivered and now operates two modern roll-on roll-off ferries; has upgraded the island’s 66km Luuku – Mulabana main road; is distributing clean water to 19 villages on the island; and has developed 1.6MW of hybrid solar-diesel power and recently taken over operation of the Kalangala Town Council (KTC) grid.

 In 2005, the residents of Bugala Island approached InfraCo Africa to ask for help in refurbishing and developing their infrastructure.
 The complexity inherent to multi-sector small-scale island infrastructure had deterred the private sector and required significant expertise to balance commercial viability and affordability.
-InfraCo Africa, through its principal developer eleQtra, led the design and development of the Kalangala project.
+InfraCo Africa led the design and development of the Kalangala project.

 Working with the Ugandan government, InfraCo Africa negotiated a tolling scheme for the ferries and addressed the legal and regulatory challenges associated with establishing the first private mixed utility in Uganda.
 DG OBA grant of US$5m, InfraCo Africa enabled the launch of the first ferry and so build confidence and engagement in the project.
 InfraCo Africa also designed an innovative project financing package which blended various financing instruments and mobilised support from its sister PIDG companies.

 Today, all four components of the project are fully operational and KIS has defined an ambitious vision for the future.
 Solar power could be scaled-up by 300% and distribution and electrification expanded.

 Funding has been provided by the Industrial Development Corporation, Uganda Development Corporation, Emerging Africa Infrastructure Fund, Nedbank and TA.
 InfraCo Africa has maintained its interest in KIS and remain committed to its future development.